ioannis-toumpoglou/web-crawler/README.md

 # web-crawler

-A web crawler that retrieves the html content from pages and stores it in a database.
+A web crawler that retrieves the HTML content from webpages and stores it in a database.

 The application gives three retrieval options to the user: